cse110-sp23-group28/cse110-sp23-group28/specs/documentation/features.md

 Names
 - Each name is converted into a "Destiny number".
 Each letter in the name is mapped to a number, then all numbers are summed up.
 If the sum is not a single digit, it gets reduced to a single digit by repeatedly summing up the digits.
 - Each combination of Destiny numbers is mapped to a value between 0 and 1 using a 2D matrix.
+These values are compatibility values taken from the compatibility chart from [this site](https://www.lovetoknow.com/life/astrology/numerology-compatibility), where "Natural Fit" maps to 1, "Compatible/Get Along Well" maps to 0.75, "Neutral" maps to 0.5, and "Challenging or in Need of Compromise" mapes to 0.25.

 Birthdays
 - Each birthday is converted into its corresponding Zodiac sign.
 - Each combination of Zodiac signs is mapped to a value between 0 and 1 using a 2D matrix.
+These values are compatibility values taken from [this site](https://www.zodiacsign.com/compatibility/).

 Drawing
 - The number of pixels that the user draws on the canvas is also passed into the algorithm.